chaoran/node-serialize/README.md

 A simple node utility to serialize execution of asynchronous functions.

-# What does it do?
+## What does it do?

-Nodejs is an non-blocking I/O platform, which means all I/O operations are asynchronous.
-Asynchrny is great, except that it makes your code looks horrible because of all the callbacks.
-If you execute an I/O operation synchronously, which gives you good-looking, easy-to-read code, it will block the thread and makes your server not responsive.
+Asynchrny in nodejs is great, except that it makes your code looks horrible because of all the callbacks.
+If you use synchronous functions, which give you good-looking, easy-to-read code, they will block the thread and make your server not responsive.

-Here's node-serailize to the rescue! node-serialize will convert your asynchronous functions into their serailized versions, so that they are executed one after another, without explicitly use callback functions.
-Please note that node-serialize does __not__ execute the function synchronously (block the thread), it just serialize the execution of asynchronous functions.
-It makes the code looks synchronous, but it is actually ascynhronous underneath.
+Here's `serailize` to the rescue! `serialize` converts your asynchronous functions into serialized versions.
+Serialized functions are executed one after another, without explicitly chaining them with callback functions. `serialize` does __NOT__ execute the function synchronously (block the thread), it just serialize the execution of asynchronous functions.
+So that it makes the code looks synchronous, but it is actually ascynhronous underneath.

-# How to use it?
+## How to use it?

-To create a serialized version of an asynchronous function, all you need to do is call `serialize` with it.
-For example, if you want to make a serialized version of `fs.writeFile` and `fs.mkdir`, you do:
+To create a serialized version of an asynchronous function, call `serialize` with it.
+For example, if you want to make serialized versions of `fs.writeFile` and `fs.mkdir`, you do:
 ```javascript
 var serialize = require('serialize');

 fs.mkdir = serialize(fs.mkdir);
 fs.writeFile = serialize(fs.writeFile);
 ```
-Then, you can use `fs.mkdir` and `fs.writeFile` like they are synchronous:
+Then, you can use `fs.mkdir` and `fs.writeFile` like they are synchronous functions:
 ```javascript
 fs.mkdir('new');
 fs.mkdir('new/folder');
 fs.writeFile('new/folder/hello.txt', "hello world", callback);
 ```
-These function will be executed one after another, but they will not block the thread like their synchronous versions. `callback` will be invoked after all three calls complete.
+These function will be executed one after another, but they will not block the thread as their synchronous versions do.
+The `callback` will be invoked after the last call completes.

 If you want to restore `fs.writeFile` and `fs.mkdir` to their original version, just do:
 ```javascript